Patient Information

 The most important thing is to follow the advice of a healthcare practitioner and particularly, to attend regular eye health check-ups.
 Once diagnosed, glaucoma can usually be managed successfully with eye drops, laser therapy, or surgery.
 A key goal of care is to detect glaucoma as early as possible.

-A healthy lifestyle, including avoidance of smoking, moderate exercise and a balanced diet, is also recommended3.
+A healthy lifestyle, including moderate exercise and a balanced diet, is also recommended3.

 References